Phil-Friderici/puppetserver-docker-files/README.md

 Ensure labels are configured on container hosts appropriately because they are used in the docker-compose.yml file.

-1. Add labels to Swarm nodes:
+## 1. Add labels to Swarm nodes:
 Run these commands on the swarm manager hosts.

-# docker node update --label-add type=puppetdb1_node <Node ID>
+$ docker node update --label-add type=puppetdb1_node <Node ID>
 e.g.
-# docker node update --label-add type=fqdn_puppetdb_primary ja3c57gxcso6awtlp4obenih9
+$ docker node update --label-add type=fqdn_puppetdb_primary ja3c57gxcso6awtlp4obenih9

-2. deploy the full stack with the following command
+## 2. deploy the full stack with the following command

-a.
-Deploy PuppetCA
+### Deploy PuppetCA
 Puppet compile masters depend on availability of PuppetCA

-# docker stack deploy -c docker-compose.yml <stack-name>
+$ docker stack deploy -c docker-compose.yml <stack-name>
 such as
-# docker stack deploy -c docker-compose_ca.yml puppet
+$ docker stack deploy -c docker-compose_ca.yml puppet

-b.Deploy Puppet Compile masters
+### Deploy Puppet Compile masters
 When all the PuppetCA containers show health status, then you can deploy the rest of the Puppet compile master containers

-# docker stack deploy -c docker-compose.yml puppet
+$ docker stack deploy -c docker-compose.yml puppet

 This has been tested to work with